realmaster42/EverybodyEditsProtocol/README.md

 > The y coordinate of the coin's position.

 ### <a id="sm-caketouch">"caketouch"</a>
-Sent to touch a cake.
+Sent when a cake is touched.

 `[0] UInt` X
 > The x coordinate of the cake's position.